suprachakra/Ride-Sharing-Ecosystem/README.md

    - Pooled Bonus Count: 14/15 for daily bonus
    ```

-   This visual highlights how 2–3 passenger rides can outperform one single-rider fare, increasing driver buy-in.
+   This highlights how 2–3 passenger rides can outperform one single-rider fare, increasing driver buy-in.
 ---

 #### 19.2 Handling Different Driver Profiles